-Roath Park was laid out on land gifted to Cardiff Corporation in 1887 by the Marquess of Bute and several other land owners.
-It was designed and laid out from 1889 onwards by William Harpur, engineer to Cardiff Corporation and W.W.
+Roath Park was laid out on land gifted to Cardiff Corporation in 1887 by the Marquess of Bute and several other landowners.
+It was designed and laid out from 1889 onwards by William Harpur, engineer to Cardiff Corporation, and W.W.
 Pettigrew, who was employed as Head Gardener to the Corporation in 1892.
-The park comprises a series of landscaped spaces which extend along the Roath Brook and Nant Fawr stream, covering some 52.7 hectares (130 acres).
+The park comprises a series of landscaped spaces that extend along the Roath Brook and Nant Fawr stream, covering some 52.7 hectares (130 acres).

-Roath Pleasure Garden was laid out as the ornamental area of the park for promenading around well kept lawns and flower beds.
-In the early part of the twentieth century, bowling and tennis facilities were installed and these are now set within a landscape of grass and attractive mature trees including various oaks, plane, birch, copper beech, dawn redwood and a large tulip tree.
+Roath Pleasure Garden was laid out as the ornamental area of the park for promenading around well-kept lawns and flower beds.
+In the early part of the twentieth century, bowling and tennis facilities were installed.
+These are now set within a landscape of grass and attractive mature trees, including various oaks, plane, birch, copper beech, dawn redwood, and a large tulip tree.

-North of the lake, the Wild Garden provides a shaded semi natural woodland environment where birdlife abounds.
-Paths through the garden eventually lead to a grassed open space at the northern extremity of the park, where a small pond, said to be a healing well, was once the site of the monastic community (or ‘llan’) of St Isan.
-He was one of the early Welsh saints and his Greek name, St Dionysius gives this area the name ‘Llandennis Oval’.
+North of the lake, the Wild Garden provides a shaded semi-natural woodland environment where birdlife abounds.
+Paths through the garden eventually lead to a grassed open space at the northern extremity of the park, where a small pond, said to be healing well, was once the site of the monastic community (or ‘llan’) of St Isan.
+He was one of the early Welsh saints, and his Greek name, St Dionysius, gives this area the name ‘Llandennis Oval.’

 Postcode: CF23 5NP